The Smell of Molten Projects in the Morning

 Given the broad peak and typical tolerances, it’s spot on.

-One thought on “Alpha Geek Clock: Battery Refresh”
+One response to “Alpha Geek Clock: Battery Refresh”